 DESCRIPTION: You are immediately struck by soaring glass walls, a 12×20 foot video screen and Pavilion grand entrance.
 Give props to management for keeping this 1992 arena state-of-the-art for fan value.
 It hosts the NBA Phoenix Suns, WNBA Phoenix Mercury, NHL Phoenix Coyotes, Arena Football’s Arizona Rattlers, as well as a ton of concerts and other events throughout the year.
 It seats 19,000.

 State Farm Stadium

-DESCRIPTION: Opened in 2006 as U. of Phoenix Stadium.
-Until the Dallas Cowboys stadium opened, it was the most advanced football stadium in America.
-The stadium rolls the grass inside the dome just before games, then rolls it back out for sunlight.
-The dome roof is retractable to take advantage of fair weather days; seats will be 64,000 for NFL Arizona Cardinals football games and expands to 73,000 to host college bowl games and the SuperBowl.
+DESCRIPTION: Opened in 2006 as University of Phoenix Stadium, the venue rolls the grass inside the dome just before games, then rolls it back out for overnight watering and sunlight.
+The dome roof is retractable to take advantage of fair weather days.
+It seats 64,000 for Arizona Cardinals NFL football games and expands to 73,000 to host college bowl games and the SuperBowl.